Ten FAQs on sales promotions.

 Some retailers are always having sales, which tends to negate the meaning of the word.
 Others always hold a pre-season sale to generate cash to stock up for the summer.
 It depends on what sector you are in, what your demands are and what competitive pressures you are under.

 Successful sales promotion tends to be short and sharp.
 Generate plenty of activity and hype if you can, then return to normal trading once the effect starts to wear off.

 8. Do customers really want free branded gifts like calendars, diaries, mouse mats and pens?

 Giving free gifts is a legitimate way to help people to see you in a favourable light and remember your business - especially if the gifts are branded or carry a promotional message.
 You can use promotional gifts specifically to launch a new sales message.

 Take care to match the value of the gift with the value the recipient associates with your business.
 The 80-20 rule suggests that 80% of your clients account for only 20% of your sales.
-Let them have the Christmas cracker gifts.
+Let them have the cheaper promotional gifts.

 For the remaining 20% who are big spenders - and your most important customers - be more imaginative with what you offer them.

 9. How can I source branded gifts and promotional merchandise?